sensu/sensu-docs/content/sensu-go/6.1/observability-pipeline/observe-filter/filters.md

 {{< /language-toggle >}}

-## Example to reduce alert fatigue for keepalive events
+## Filter to reduce alert fatigue for keepalive events

 This example `keepalive_timeouts` event filter will match event data with an occurrences value of 1 OR any occurrences value that matches 15 minutes via a modulo operator calculation.
 This limits keepalive timeout event alerts to the first occurrence and every 15 minutes thereafter.